WICG/pending-beacon/explainers/beacon_api.md

 **BFCache-supported ‘unload’-like event**

 Another alternative is to introduce (yet) another page lifecycle event, that would be essentially the “unload” event, but supported by the BFCache - that is, its presence would not disable the BFCache, and the browser would execute this callback even on eviction from the BFCache.
-This was rejected because it would require allowing pages frozen in the BFCache to execute a Javascript callback, and it would not be possible to restrict what that callback does (so, a callback could do things other than sending a beacon, which is not safe).
+This was rejected because it would require allowing pages frozen in the BFCache to execute a JavaScript callback, and it would not be possible to restrict what that callback does (so, a callback could do things other than sending a beacon, which is not safe).
 It also doesn’t allow for other niceties such as resilience against crashes or batching of beacons, and complicates the already sufficiently complicated page lifecycle.

 [sendBeacon-api]: https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon